10 Questions to Ask Before Writing Your Will

 Whether you draw up a will yourself or seek professional guidance, start by creating a fact sheet of relevant data.
 Identify anyone with a stake in your estate: spouse, children, grandchildren, parents, siblings, etc.

 Then list your real estate property, personal possessions, and financial assets along with their value and where to find them (or records of them).
-Once you gather your financial information, you can use Quicken to keep it all in one places and keep it up to date.
+Once you gather your information, you can use Quicken LifeHub to keep it all in one place and up to date.

 2. How should I legally express my intentions?